 - upon receipt of a positive test result

 - or when exposed to a non-campus or unknown individual who has COVID-19.

 Do not submit a self-disclosure form if you were exposed through an SJU student or employee because you will be identified through their disclosure as a close contact.
 This prevents duplicate records from being created in the contact tracing database.

 - Employees and students who have a health condition that the CDC designates as higher-risk for severe illness, should talk to their medical provider about recommended precautions.

-- Student Accommodations: Students who have a medically documented need for a fully online schedule should submit a request through the Office of Disability Services and will be accommodated through the existing process.
+- Student Accommodations: Students should submit a request through the Office of Disability Services and will be accommodated through the existing process.
 Some programs may require clinical or other experiences that cannot be completed remotely.